 It’s a sad truth that the hiring process is a key way biases in the workplace are perpetuated.
 Job specifications can both perpetuate bias and interrupt it.
 Here’s how.

 As digital specialist recruiters, Salt know first-hand how traditional recruitment processes and templates can exclude certain candidates and narrow your talent pool.
-This fast-paced industry is full of diverse backgrounds, self-taught or self-employed talent, international candidates with different qualifications, and talent moving from other industries and roles as digital skills become more integral to traditional roles.
+This fast-paced industry is full of diverse backgrounds, self-taught or self-employed talent, international candidates with different qualifications, and talent moving from other industries and roles, as digital skills become more integral to traditional roles.

 Listing what you’re looking for in a new hire can also mean excluding very talented individuals from your candidate pool that could bring a lot of value.
-These lists signpost to candidates the biases your organisation might hold.
-What you value and how you screen candidates can be more telling than your About Us page or Diversity statement.
+These lists can signpost to candidates any biases your organisation might hold.
+What you value and how you screen candidates can be more telling than your ‘About Us’ web page or Diversity statement.

 By clearly outlining the skills, experience and traits you’re looking for in an inclusive way you can help attract a broader pool of amazing talent as well as interrupt bias at interview stage.

-It’s very possible the right candidate for the role looks or acts differently to what you envisaged writing the spec, or the person who was in post last.
+It’s very possible the right candidate for the role looks or acts differently to what you envisaged writing the spec, or the person who was in the post last.
 By identifying requirements based on the role itself, you clearly outline the parameters for success to both the interviewers and the interviewees, so they can evaluate each candidate across the same areas.

-Successfully meeting the requirements you’ve laid out can look different across each candidate – and by outlining the need in the job specification you provide a framework for interviewers to evaluate different experiences more evenly.
-It might be that the ‘best fit’ has a very different set of experiences than expected but provides the most value and promise to your team.
+Successfully meeting the requirements you’ve laid out can look different to each candidate – and by outlining the need in the job specification you provide a framework for interviewers to evaluate different experiences more evenly.
+It might be that the ‘best fit’ has a very different set of experiences than expected but provides the most value and promise to your team.Â

 What to include in your job specification template